gorgozilla/lavibe/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.0.5 - 2018-02-02 =
+= 4.1.13 - 2018-11-20 =
-* Fix - Illegal offset error on settings when non is defined or saved.
-* Fix - Wrong ID used for dispute webhook handler.
-* Fix - A WC 2.6 backwards compat issue while trying to get order id in subscriptions.
-* Fix - Processing SEPA can't find email when not logged in.
-* Add - Allow restricted secret keys to be used.
-* Add - Statement Descriptor to SEPA Direct Debit.
-* Add - Idempotency failure retry with easing to prevent multirequest issue.
-* Add - POT file.
+* Update - WP 5.0 compatibility.
-* Tweak - Make billing name optional on pay for order page.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.0 =
+= 4.1 =
-4.0 is a major update.
+4.1 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.